 2017-2018 Huntsville Havoc

 About the Southern Professional Hockey League (SPHL)

-Now entering its 19th season, the Southern Professional Hockey League is comprised of 11 member teams located throughout the southeastern and midwestern United States.
+Now in its 19th season, the Southern Professional Hockey League is comprised of 10 member teams located throughout the southeastern and midwestern United States.
 Headquartered in Huntersville, North Carolina, the mission of the SPHL is to provide a quality family-friendly entertainment product structured inside an economic model that is viable for small and mid-size markets and arenas.